 Part of this project requires that the timbers’ condition is regularly monitored.

-One year after the relocation is complete, divers will visit the site to assess any issues with timber storage including drift and sediment accumulation.
+One year after the relocation is complete (Summer 2023), divers will visit the site to assess any issues with timber storage including drift and sediment accumulation.
 They will pull timbers to the surface of the pond and City staff and conservators examine the timbers’ state of preservation.
 Divers will report below water condition of timbers, geotextile, and geogrid to City of Alexandria.

 Monitoring inspections will be carried out every five years following the first annual inspection.